How to keep cool in Rome.

 But Italian coffee and Rome's summer climate don't go well together.
 Both caffeine and alcohol cause dehydration and, together with the sun, can cause heat related illnesses.

 If you need your caffeine shot, try asking for an iced granita caffe.
-And instead of alcohol, try an Aperol spritz - a mixture of Aperol, Prosecco and soda over ice and topped with orange.
+And if you do have a little alcohol, try an Aperol spritz - a mixture of Aperol, Prosecco and soda over ice and topped with orange.

 Delicious - and very Italian.
 Another way of being a local, not a tourist!